Brewmaxx: Architecture

-brewmaxx material is a process-oriented material management system, offering a precise ‘per transaction’ online view of all material movements.
+brewmaxx material is a process-oriented material management system, offering a precise 'per transaction' online view of all material movements.
 Besides inventory management, the acquisition of this information also enables research, statistical evaluations and batch tracking.

 The brewmaxx integrate module records process-relevant information from different plants and process areas and enables their division-independent integration with regard to information management.
 The reporting component of brewmaxx integrate works also with web-based clients.

 brewmaxx connect is a freely parameterisable interface for universal data exchange between brewmaxx systems and various third party systems.
 These include client/server or host-based systems, e.g. ERP, LIMS and maintenance systems, but also intelligent measuring and analysis instruments (e.g. inspectors and weighing systems).

 Standards

 Production data acquisition with brewmaxx Acquis iT is based on the Weihenstephan Standards.
-In cooperation with industry representatives and with the support of Wissenschaftsförderung der Deutschen Brauwirtschaft, the chair of Food Packaging Technology at the Technical University Munich in Weihenstephan has developed a standard for the connection of BDE systems to bottling plants.
+In cooperation with industry representatives and with the support of Wissenschaftsförderung der Deutschen Brauwirtschaft, the chair of Food Packaging Technology at the Technical University of Munich in Weihenstephan has developed a standard for the connection of BDE systems to bottling plants.

 The standard includes the uniform provision and structure of data from the control units of various manufacturers.
 The Weihenstephan Standards 2000 comprise the guidelines for standard BDE specifications for bottling plants; the Weihenstephan Standards 2005 describe the interfaces and data provision for bottling and packaging plants in the beverage industry.

 Distribution

-Brewmaxx has an install base that includes German breweries Erdinger, Köstritzer, Oettinger or Warsteiner, and others.
+Brewmaxx has an installation base that includes German breweries Erdinger, Köstritzer, Oettinger or Warsteiner, and others.
 Internationally, the system is utilized by brewers including Anheuser-Busch, MillerCoors, Heineken, Carlsberg Group, and the Tsingtao Brewery.